Rules for Cropping Photos – The Top 5 Tips the Pros Use When Cropping in Lightroom!

 4 – Experiment With Drama

-Now take a look at this shot and see how much drama is added by tilting the horizon with intention.
-This little guy walks EXACTLY like his dad, and by tilting the image, your eye is drawn away from the background and right to his body mechanics.
+Now take a look at this shot.
+See how much-added drama there is when tilting the horizon intentionally.
+This little guy walks EXACTLY like his dad.
+By tilting the image, your eye is drawn away from the background and right to his body mechanics.

 5 – Let The Details Tell The Story

 Now – to bring it all together – your photo’s overall point is to tell a story, right?
-It just makes sense to take care of the details.
-This allows the viewer to see the story you’re telling without getting distracted by, well, distracting elements of the photo.
-This means if you see something out of place, such as a dirty spot on a shirt or a character who doesn’t belong making an appearance, then crop them right out.
+It just makes sense to take care of the details when you’re cropping in Lightroom.
+Handling small details allows the viewer to see the story you’re telling without getting distracted by, well, distracting elements of the photo.
+So if you see something out of place, such as a dirty spot on a shirt or a character who doesn’t belong making an appearance, then crop them right out.
 Here’s a great example of an extra character showing up to distract the viewer’s eye from the main focus.
 See that guy in the yellow shirt?
-Hard NOT to see him, actually.
+Hard NOT to see him, isn’t it?
 My eye goes right to him first.
-The story that is told in this photo really has nothing to do with him.
+The story I’m telling in this photo has nothing to do with him.
 A quick crop removing him makes a big difference and allows your eye to go straight to the photo’s two main subjects.

-Now that you have some basic knowledge about cropping photos and tools at your disposal get out there, practice shooting, and see what happens when you apply them!
+Now that you have some basic knowledge about cropping photos and tools at your disposal, get out there and practice shooting.
+Then see what happens when you apply this knowledge when you’re cropping in Lightroom!
 Remember that you can use many of these rules right in-camera as you compose your photos.
 But no worries if you miss the shot.
-Now you have the option to apply them after the image was captured.
-This is one of the many advantages of digital photography.
-You can take as many photos as you want and experiment with what looks best to your eye!
+Now you have the option to apply the rules or break them after you take the picture.
+One of the many advantages of digital photography is that you can take as many photos as you want and experiment with what looks best to your eye!
 You get to choose when you want to follow the rules and when you want to break them!